ankushsaini44/angularjs-file-upload-guide/README.md

 ## Angular project setup

-Second, we will create a form with a file input, controller and a resource service.
+Second, we will create a form with a file input, controller and a resource factory.

 ```html
 <p ng-if="newFoo">